John M. Van Osdel: Later career

-Van Osdel married Caroline Gailer in 1832.
-After her death, he married Martha McClellan.
+Van Osdel married Caroline Gailer on October 2, 1831.
+After her death on February 25, 1845, he married Martha McClellan on January 5, 1846.
 Van Osdel had no biological children, although he did adopt a few.
 He was named a trustee of the Illinois Industrial University, now known as the University of Illinois.
 As a member of its Committee on Buildings and Grounds, he was instrumental in the founding of a branch university in Chicago, today known as the University of Illinois at Chicago.
 Upon completion of the branch, he was named its treasurer.
 Politically, Van Osdel was active in the abolition movement.
 Previously unaffiliated, Van Osdel became a Republican in 1860, printing pamphlets supporting the party.

 From 1876 through 1878, he served as a Chicago Alderman from the 9th ward.

 Reputation

 He is considered a Chicago school architect and a peer of William LeBaron Jenney, Dankmar Adler, Louis Sullivan, Daniel Burnham, John Wellborn Root and Frank Lloyd Wright.
 In fact, he and William W. Boyington are considered the most prominent Chicago architects of the period from the city's incorporation in 1837 until the Great Chicago Fire of 1871.